 All clients have unique development needs and different budgets.
-Given the best case scenario, and a client who understands the need for thorough testing, the following describes our software testing procedures:
+Given the best-case scenario and a client who understands the need for thorough testing, the following describes our software testing procedures:

 By automatically deploying software builds across different stages of system environments (Development, QA, Staging, Production), we perform System testing.
-This ensures that the software works within different environments and that the deploy has everything it needs to function properly in the final stage, production.
+This ensures that the software works within different environments and that the deployment has everything it needs to function properly in the final stage, production.
 Let's break it down by individual stages to give you a better sense of what this all means.

 - Development is where the developers do their work and their independent testing

 - QA is where a dedicated QA resource will test the build

 - Staging is where we do a smoke test, you do your beta testing and acceptance testing

 - Production is where the live product resides